 A Simple Unit exhibits what can be possible on 32 square feet.

-In 2008 the Institute without Boudaries developed twelve systems to analyze the function and effectiveness of housing today and through time.
+twelve systems to analyze the function and effectiveness of housing today and through time.
 A “World House” aims to provide for each of these systems itself, or leverage reliable external infrastructure to supply missing services.

 Young professionals would especially enjoy the privacy and proximity of SPAMhouses to the social and economic aspects of the City.
 They may even begin to see manufactured meat and obnoxious emails in a new light: to them, modular prefab aren't necessarily so bad after all.